Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Introduction

 The article is organized as follows.
-In section \ref{sec:modelingsteps}, we provide an overview of the single modeling steps that contribute to our total model for the fluorescent time traces, and we briefly describe how we estimate the fluorophore number with it.
-Section \ref{sec:fluorophore} then contains a detailed treatment of the fluorophore dynamics.
-We formulate the hidden two-timescale Markov model (HTMM) that is based on the description of fluorescent molecules as Markov chains, possibly acting on different timescales with different transition rates.
+In Section \ref{sec:modelingsteps}, we provide an overview of the single modeling steps that contribute to our total model for the fluorescent time traces, and we briefly describe how we estimate the fluorophore number with it.
+Section \ref{sec:fluorophore} contains a detailed treatment of the fluorophore dynamics.
+We formulate the hidden two-timescale Markov model (abbreviated by HTMM) that is based on the description of fluorescent molecules as Markov chains, acting on different timescales with different transition rates.
 In particular, we derive expressions for the expectation and (co-)variance of the number of emitted photons in each frame, and provide results about spectral properties of the transition matrix which are useful for computational purposes (Appendix \ref{sec:diag} and \ref{sec:eig}).
-In section \ref{sec:thinning}, we investigate how the number of emitted photons is transformed through (i) statistical thinning in the microscope and (ii) processing and amplification in the detector.
-For reasons of clarity, the central notation that is introduced in sections \ref{sec:fluorophore} and \ref{sec:thinning} is surveyed in Table \ref{tab:notation} on page \pageref{tab:notation}.
-In section \ref{sec:estimation}, we then introduce the pseudo log-likelihood and comment on numerical issues for maximum likelihood estimation based on it.
-Finally, in section \ref{sec:alexa}, we specialize our general model to fit the quantum physical state space of the commonly used fluorophore Alexa 647.
+In Section \ref{sec:thinning}, we investigate how the number of emitted photons is transformed through (i) statistical thinning in the microscope and (ii) processing and amplification in the detector.
+To assist readability, the central notation that is introduced in sections \ref{sec:fluorophore} and \ref{sec:thinning} is surveyed in Table \ref{tab:notation} on page \pageref{tab:notation}.
+In Section \ref{sec:estimation}, we then introduce the simplified \enquote{pseudo log-likelihood}, comment on numerical issues for maximum likelihood estimation based on it, and present estimation results for simulated fluorescence intensity traces.
+Finally, in Section \ref{sec:alexa}, we specialize our general model to the commonly used fluorophore Alexa 647.
+Section \ref{sec:outlook} contains a brief outlook that emphasizes open questions related to our work.